 “The patient is our end user” is a phrase we heard from several of our industry interviewees.
-But many also told us that over the years, their company faced barriers to truly integrating the patient perspective into every aspect of their product development and commercialisation process.
+But many also told us that over the years, their company faced barriers to truly integrating the patient perspective into every aspect of their product development and commercialization process.
 Some believe a lot depends on how the US Food and Drug Administration (FDA) approaches patient-centricity (see sidebar, “FDA as a catalyst for change”).
 Many cited barriers in taking the vision from leadership and translating it into tasks that can be quantified and evaluated.
-While all life sciences employees might hear the messaging from leadership, clinical development teams are typically focussed on getting trials done and products through the regulatory process.
-Commercial teams are often focussed on meeting the needs of physicians and payers as well as patients.
+While all life sciences employees might hear the messaging from leadership, clinical development teams are typically focused on getting trials done and products through the regulatory process.
+Commercial teams are often focused on meeting the needs of physicians and payers as well as patients.
 The actual work of engaging patients may only be a small part of their day-to-day job.
-A few companies we spoke to had set up a cross-functional governance structure, set objectives at every level within the company, and were taking a knowledge management approach for sharing lessons learnt and leading practises.
+A few companies we spoke to had set up a cross-functional governance structure, set objectives at every level within the company, and were taking a knowledge management approach for sharing lessons learned and leading practices.
 As one industry patient engagement leader put it, “To be successful, you need commitment from the top, and champions all along the way.”

-Many of our interviewees told us that their organisations’ approach towards patient-centricity depends on the stand the FDA takes.
-One stakeholder commented that when her company first met on patient-focussed drug development years ago, the main topic of conversation was, what will the FDA do and how can we prepare?
+Many of our interviewees told us that their organizations’ approach toward patient-centricity depends on the stand the FDA takes.
+One stakeholder commented that when her company first met on patient-focused drug development years ago, the main topic of conversation was, what will the FDA do and how can we prepare?
 It is clear from the FDA’s guidance to date that the agency is not only interested in a therapy’s biological impact, but also wants companies to demonstrate that they are collecting data on the impact of the condition on the patients’ functioning and quality of life, as well as their experience with treatments, input on which outcomes are important to them, and patient preferences for outcomes and treatments.6

-Many of the industry and advocacy organisations we interviewed told us that if the FDA wants it, it will happen.
+Many of the industry and advocacy organizations we interviewed told us that if the FDA wants it, it will happen.
 However, many also said that although the FDA is an important catalyst, there are health technology assessment bodies such as the Institute for Clinical and Economic Review (ICER) and those outside the United States using measures of patient value in their frameworks as well.
 As the demand to demonstrate value continues to gain momentum, companies should think beyond regulatory requirements, and use some of these same techniques to their advantage.

-In our interviews, we heard a few different perspectives on the role of a CPO and patient-focussed staff in companies, as well as how a company should balance a centralised approach vs. integrating patient-centricity into all functions and at all levels of the company.
+In our interviews, we heard a few different perspectives on the role of a CPO and patient-focused staff in companies, as well as how a company should balance a centralized approach vs. integrating patient-centricity into all functions and at all levels of the company.
 When it came to defining an operating model, some companies followed a top-down approach, while others followed more of a bottom-up approach.
 Ultimately, a balance of both seems to be the most effective.